Marriott School of Business: Organization and research

-As part of the larger institution of BYU, the Marriott School is ultimately administered by BYU's President and Board of Trustees.
-Under them, the school is directly managed by a Dean (currently Brigitte C. Madrian), who is advised by three associate deans and the school's National Advisory Council.
+As part of the larger institution of BYU, the Marriott School is ultimately administered by BYU's president and board of trustees.
+Under them, the school is directly managed by a dean (currently Brigitte C. Madrian), who is advised by three associate deans and the school's advisory council.
 The school has nine academic departments, each overseen by a department chair.
 The Marriott School student body has its own student council, which serves an umbrella organization for Marriott School clubs.
 The school houses student chapters for national associations including the Society for Human Resource Management, the Collegiate Entrepreneurs' Organization, Rotaract, and Net Impact.
 There is also a chapter of the honorary association Beta Alpha Psi.

-Faculty are grouped in one or more of seven "academic areas": accounting, business management (including business law, management communication, and managerial economics), finance, information systems, organizational leadership and strategy, public management, and recreation management and youth leadership.
+Faculty are grouped in one or more of seven "academic areas": accounting, business management (including management communication, business law, and international business), finance, information systems, organizational leadership and strategy, public management, and experience design and management.
 The school is also home to four research centers that organize research in different fields of business administration and establish liaisons between the Marriott School and the corporate world.
 Both undergraduate and graduate students may be invited to work as teaching and research assistants, and some MAcc students teach accounting classes during the spring or summer terms, as well as at the BYU's Salt Lake Center.
 However, research productivity is hampered by the fact that the Marriott School has no doctoral programs, and therefore, no doctoral students focused on research.
 The Marriott School faculty was ranked #64 nationally and #71 globally in 2008 for its research productivity in the UTD Top 100 Business School Research Ranking.

 The Marriott School oversees two perennial publications: Economic Self-Reliance (a semi-annual, practitioner-focused publication that highlights research and best practices) and Marriott Alumni Magazine (a tri-annual publication that showcases innovative business research and ideas as well as news from the school and alumni).
-Marriott School students and faculty are serviced by the Business and Economics Library within the Harold B. Lee Library, which houses an accounting lab and several Bloomberg Terminals.
+Marriott School students and faculty are serviced by the Business and Economics Library within the Harold B. Lee Library, which houses an accounting lab and computer facilities in the financial field.
 The MSM is accredited by the Association to Advance Collegiate Schools of Business.